Jesse Winker Player Props: Brewers vs. Diamondbacks

 - Winker is batting .308 with two doubles and three walks.

-- This season, Winker has posted at least one hit in six of eight games (75.0%), and had multiple hits twice.
+- In six of eight games this season (75.0%), Winker has reached base via hit, and that includes multiple hits twice.

-- In four games this year (50.0%), Winker has picked up an RBI, including two games with multiple runs batted in.
+- Winker has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.

-- He has scored a run in four of eight games so far this season.
+- He has scored in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.